Some batch jobs can be assembled purely from off-the-shelf components

 Because a single record spans multiple lines, and we may not know

-how many lines there are, the ItemReader
+how many lines there are, the ItemReader must be

 careful to always read an entire record.
 In order to do this, a custom

-should be implemented as a wrapper for
+ItemReader should be implemented as a wrapper for

-the FlatFileItemReader
+the FlatFileItemReader.

 <bean id="itemReader" class="org.spr...MultiLineTradeItemReader"> <property name="delegate"> <bean class="org.springframework.batch.item.file.FlatFileItemReader"> <property name="resource" value="data/iosample/input/multiLine.txt" /> <property name="lineMapper"> <bean class="org.spr...DefaultLineMapper"> <property name="lineTokenizer" ref="orderFileTokenizer"/> <property name="fieldSetMapper"> <bean class="org.spr...PassThroughFieldSetMapper" /> </property> </bean> </property> </bean> </property> </bean>